uber1geek/uber1geek.github.io/_posts/2016-05-06-Yak Shaving-The Learning Curve.md

 In his book "Outliers - The Story of Success", author Malcolm Gladwell says that it takes roughly ten thousand hours of practice to achieve mastery in a field.
 He went on to study life's of highly successful people to find out how they achieved success.

+As per Gladwell's research We could choose a field, practice it for 10,000 hours and voila !
+You ahve mastered the skills.

 Well you already know the mantra of success, It’s that simple: Drop out of college, start a company, and become a billionaire, right?

 Wrong.